Otus-DevOps-2019-11/vshender_infra/README.md

 - A `google_compute_project_metadata_item` resource is used in order to add ssh keys common to all instances.
 - An HTTP load balancer and the second app instance are added.
 - `count` parameter is used in order to create two app instances.

+## Homework #9: terraform-2

+- Firewall rule for SSH access is imported.